carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.Landmark<a name="carla.Landmark"></a>
-Class containing the definition of a signal affecting a specific road.
+Class that defines any type of traffic landmark or sign affecting a road.
+These class mediates between the [OpenDRIVE]([OpenDRIVE standard](http://opendrive.org/docs/OpenDRIVEFormatSpecRev1.5M.pdf)) definition of the landmarks and their representation in the simulation.
+This class retrieves all the information defining a landmark in OpenDRIVE and facilitates information about which lanes does it affect and when.
+Landmarks will be accessed by [carla.Waypoint](#carla.Waypoint) objects trying to retrieve the regulation of their lane.
+Therefore some attributes depend on the waypoint that is consulting the landmark and so, creating the object.

 <h3>Instance Variables</h3>
 - <a name="carla.Landmark.road_id"></a>**<font color="#f8805a">road_id</font>** (_int_)
-Id of the road where this signal is defined.
-This road may be different from the road this signal is currently affecting.
+The OpenDRIVE ID of the road where this landmark is defined.
+Due to OpenDRIVE road definitions, this road may be different from the road the landmark is currently affecting.
+It is mostly the case in junctions where the road diverges in different routes.
+<small>Example: a traffic light is defined in one of the divergent roads in a junction, but it affects all the possible routes</small>.
 - <a name="carla.Landmark.distance"></a>**<font color="#f8805a">distance</font>** (_float_)
-Remaining distance to the signal from the waypoint calling `get_landmarks` or `get_landmarks_of_type`.
+Distance between the landmark and the waypoint creating the object (querying `get_landmarks` or `get_landmarks_of_type`).
 - <a name="carla.Landmark.s"></a>**<font color="#f8805a">s</font>** (_float_)
-Distance position of the signal along the geometry of the road `road_id`.
+Distance where the landmark is positioned along the geometry of the road `road_id`.
 - <a name="carla.Landmark.t"></a>**<font color="#f8805a">t</font>** (_float_)
-Lateral position of the signal along the geometry of the road `road_id`.
+Lateral distance where the landmark is positioned from the edge of the road `road_id`.
 - <a name="carla.Landmark.id"></a>**<font color="#f8805a">id</font>** (_str_)
-Unique id of the signal in the OpenDRIVE file.
+Unique ID of the landmark in the OpenDRIVE file.
 - <a name="carla.Landmark.name"></a>**<font color="#f8805a">name</font>** (_str_)
-Name of the signal in the in the OpenDRIVE file.
+Name of the landmark in the in the OpenDRIVE file.
 - <a name="carla.Landmark.is_dynamic"></a>**<font color="#f8805a">is_dynamic</font>** (_bool_)
-Indicates if the signal state changes over time such as traffic lights.
+Indicates if the landmark has state changes over time such as traffic lights.
-- <a name="carla.Landmark.orientation"></a>**<font color="#f8805a">orientation</font>** (_LandmarkOrientation_)
+- <a name="carla.Landmark.orientation"></a>**<font color="#f8805a">orientation</font>** (_[carla.LandmarkOrientation](#carla.LandmarkOrientation)_)
-Indicates if the signal state changes over time such as traffic lights.
+Indicates which lanes the landmark is facing towards to.
 - <a name="carla.Landmark.z_offset"></a>**<font color="#f8805a">z_offset</font>** (_float_)
-Elevation from the ground of the signal.
+Height where the landmark is placed.
 - <a name="carla.Landmark.country"></a>**<font color="#f8805a">country</font>** (_str_)
-Country code where this signal is defined (default to OpenDRIVE).
+Country code where the landmark is defined (default to OpenDRIVE is Germany 2017).
 - <a name="carla.Landmark.type"></a>**<font color="#f8805a">type</font>** (_str_)
-Type identification of the signal according to country code.
+Type identificator of the landmark according to the country code.
 - <a name="carla.Landmark.sub_type"></a>**<font color="#f8805a">sub_type</font>** (_str_)
-Subtype identification of the signal according to country code.
+Subtype identificator of the landmark according to the country code.
 - <a name="carla.Landmark.value"></a>**<font color="#f8805a">value</font>** (_float_)
 Value printed in the signal (e.g. speed limit, maximum weight, etc).
 - <a name="carla.Landmark.unit"></a>**<font color="#f8805a">unit</font>** (_str_)
-Units of attribute `value`.
+Units of measurement for the attribute `value`.
 - <a name="carla.Landmark.height"></a>**<font color="#f8805a">height</font>** (_float_)
 Total height of the signal.
 - <a name="carla.Landmark.width"></a>**<font color="#f8805a">width</font>** (_float_)